jlyonsmith/HowTo/Procedures/Understanding IPv4 And IPv6.md

 ## Research Notes

+### Home Network

 After investigation, I found that there were router advertisement packets coming from the external network interface.
 I added a firewall rule to block them (using `ip6tables`)

-Currently, I can see the router solicitation message hitting the router, and a router advertisement packet being returned.
-However, the MacBook does not receive an IP address from the DHCP server as it should.
+Currently, I can see the router solicitation message hitting the router (Ubuntu host), and a router advertisement packet being returned.
+However, the MacBook does not receive an IP address from the DHCPv6 server as it should.

 Next steps: